loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_INTEGRATION.md

 # How to transfer data from LoyJoy to ProCampaign

-## 1. What this solution will do for you

 In this article you'll learn how to transfer the following data from LoyJoy to ProCampaign:

   - Newsletter subscribers